-The district is considered as an industrially backward and the area giving incentives Government is like allotment of sites at cheaper rates, adequate power supply and loans on low rates of interest to entrepreneurs for setting up industries.
-The Government on with its part also has set up few establishments in the public / co-operative sectors for providing employment to local population.
+The district is considered as an industrially backward area and the Government is giving incentives like cheap sites, adequate power supply and loans on low rates of interest to entrepreneurs for setting up industries.
+The Government on their part also has set up few establishments in the public / co-operative sectors for providing employment to local population.
 The chief industries found in the district are handloom weaving of textiles, spinning and weaving of textiles in factories, salt and chemical industries, cement, matches, crackers and fireworks and printing and allied industries.

 Handloom weaving of cotton textiles is an ancient occupation followed in this district.
 The important handloom centres are situated in Paramakkudi taluk.
-Silk weaving, using China Silk as raw material, is practised Ramanathapuram and Paramakkudi. in Textile mill is functioning in the district, which produce a variety of yarns.
+Silk weaving, using China Silk as raw material, is practised in Ramanathapuram and Paramakkudi.
+Textile mill is functioning in the district, which produce a variety of yarns.
 Mat weaving is followed in the vicinity of Ilaiyankudi.
 Boxes and other articles from palmyrah leaves are being manufactured in a number of places in Ramanathapuram taluk.
-Coconut coir fibre making is followed in the important district. the centre being Periyapattinam bodies in Ramanathapuram district.
+Coconut coir fibre making are followed in the district, the important centres being Perivapattinam iv) Natural hazards (erosion / accretion / sea level rise/ climate impact)

+There has been no discharge of industrial effluents in river basin/other water bodies in Ramanathapuram district.
 Information was not available for air pollution stressed area in the district.